microsoft/jacdac/services/_system.md

 state.
 This report is typically not queried, when a device has an error, it will typically add this report in frame along with the announce packet.

+    const instanceName?: string @ 0x108

+A friendly name that describes the role of this service instance in the device.

 ## Events

 Events codes are 8-bit and are subdivided as follows: